MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pricing-management/sales-trade-agreement-prices.md

 ---
-title: Sales trade agreement prices (preview)
+title: Sales trade agreement prices (deprecated)
 description: Learn about sales trade agreement prices, including an outline on configuring sales trade agreements and concurrence rules.
+This article describes functionality that has been deprecated.
+We recommend that you use the Unified pricing management module instead.
 author: sherry-zheng
 ms.author: chuzheng
 ms.topic: overview